animalbiodiversitylab/envar/README.md

 #

-# enviRget accepts multiple formats for defining your area of interest:
+# envar accepts multiple formats for defining your area of interest:

 #